bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 You can query the [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) associated with a product.
 The response includes both variant options and modifer options.
 If your product has variants, use [Get variant options](/api-docs/storefront/graphql/variants#get-variant-options) for more.

 There are various [types of product options](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#types), including checkbox, multiple choice, and more, each with unique fields.
-However, each type of product option has a schema type that implements the `CatalogProductOption` interface, meaning you can query the common fields that are included in `CatalogProductOption`.
+However, each type of product option has a schema type that implements the `CatalogProductOption` interface, meaning you can retrieve the common fields from `CatalogProductOption` for all product options.
 For more on interfaces, see the [GraphQL Schema and Types- Interfaces](https://graphql.org/learn/schema/#interfaces) documentation.

 ```graphql title="CatalogProductOption interface" lineNumbers
 # Fields common among product options